lucianodigiweb/documentation/content/developer/howtos/upgrade_custom_db.rst

 Migrate the data
 ----------------

-During the upgrade of the custom modules, you might have to use :doc:`upgrade/migration_scripts` to reflect changes from the source code to their corresponding data.
-Together with the Migration scripts, you can also make use of the :doc:`upgrade/upgrade_util` and its helper functions.
+During the upgrade of the custom modules, you might have to use :doc:`upgrade/upgrade_scripts` to reflect changes from the source code to their corresponding data.
+Together with the Upgrade scripts, you can also make use of the :doc:`upgrade/upgrade_util` and its helper functions.

-- Any technical data that was renamed during the upgrade of the custom code (models, fields, external identifiers) should be renamed using migration scripts to avoid data loss during the module upgrade.
+- Any technical data that was renamed during the upgrade of the custom code (models, fields, external identifiers) should be renamed using upgrade scripts to avoid data loss during the module upgrade.
 See also: :ref:`util.rename_field <upgrade/util/rename_field>`, :ref:`util.rename_model <upgrade/util/rename_model>`, :ref:`util.rename_xmlid
   <upgrade/util/rename_xmlid>`.